Have you thought about becoming a medical assistant? If so, you’re probably curious about the positives and negatives of this career.

 Becoming a Medical Assistant is a great way to start a career in the medical field, with many ways to advance your career.
-MTI College in Sacramento offers two programs to help you become a NCMA certified Medical Assistant.
+Campus in Sacramento offers two programs to help you become a NCMA certified Medical Assistant.

 Due to popular demand, we also offer a Medical Assistant with Phlebotomy Certification program that helps students become certified as a medical assistant and become a Certified Phlebotomy Technician.

 If you want to take the first step towards this in-demand career, complete the Request Information form or call our Admissions team to learn more today!

 Note: The data provided above are from a source unaffiliated with Campus, formerly known as MTI College, are for informational purposes only and represent the employment field as a whole.
 They are not solely specific to Campus graduates and, by providing the above information, Campus makes no representation, direct or implied, or opinion regarding employability.